 Connect the reader to the problem

-If we go ahead with the NYC subway example, you’ll want your reader to be a citizen of NYC or at least someone who experienced using the subway.
-You’ll want to share a personal story about that problem from your perspective or the perspective of someone else.
+If we go ahead with the NYC subway example, you’ll want your reader to be a citizen of NYC or someone who experienced using the subway.
+You’ll want to share a personal story about that problem from your perspective or someone else's perspective.
 Maybe you interviewed some people for this piece?

 You will motivate your reader to read through to the end.